 A testbed (also commonly spelt as ‘test bed’ in research publications) is a platform for trialling development projects.
 Testbeds generally involve rigorous, transparent and replicable testing of, for example, scientific theories, computational tools and new technologies.

 Some e-Navigation Testbeds have already taken place.
 Additionally, there are a growing number of testbeds currently under way.
-A more complete list of known Testbeds can be found at IALA e-Navigation web portal (www.e-navigation.net)
+A more complete list of known Testbeds can be found on the IALA e-Navigation web portal (www.e-navigation.net)

 e-Navigation testbeds allow for early detection of new system functionality, operational usability, areas of enhancements and identification of weaknesses.
-Ideally, testbeds should be linked to human-centred design processes, to ensure any operational usability issues, are detected early.
+Ideally, testbeds should be linked to human-centred design processes to ensure any operational usability issues are detected early.
 Testbeds should not, necessarily, be limited or restricted by current or planned architecture, data structures or existing procedures.

 Ideally, testbeds should be conducted in a controlled environment so that they do not adversely affect real-life situations, existing services and maritime safety.
 Conclusions can be drawn for many aspects of testbeds such as functionality, usability, feasibility and risk.
 As e-Navigation evolves from concept to operational reality, the importance of testbeds will continue to grow.